khrissianjoi/CA208/SystemAnalysisNotes.md

 ### Methods for capturing software system requirements:
 These techniques are used to uncover all requirements and build support and trust among users.
 - **Interviews:**
+'if you need to know something just ask'
   - select people to interview
   - design interview questions
   - prepare for the interview